linode/docs/docs/platform/manager/dns-manager-new-manager/index.md

 ### Subdomains

-The DNS Manager does not support addition of a subdomain on top of an existing subdomain in the same zone.
+The Domains section does not support addition of a subdomain on top of an existing subdomain in the same zone.
 For example, if you have `example.com` as a zone, with an A record for `subdomain.example.com`, you cannot create `another.subdomain.example.com` within that zone.

 Instead, [add](#add-a-domain-zone) the subdomain as a separate zone in the DNS Manager, and then create your additional subdomain as an A record.
 In the previous example, you would create a zone named `subdomain.example.com` with a record with hostname `another` inside of it.